abemscac/pies-doc/docs/react/use-ref.md

 }
 ```

-By putting a `MutableRefObject<T>` in the `ref` attribute of a DOM element, you'll be able to manipulate element object in a vanilla JavaScript way.
-Notice that we must use `null` as the initial value of reference if the target is a DOM element.
+By putting a `MutableRefObject<T>` in the `ref` attribute of a DOM node, you'll be able to manipulate [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object in a vanilla JavaScript way.
+Notice that we must use `null` as the initial value of reference if the target is a DOM node.

 <Video src="/video/react/use-ref_html-element.mov" />

 However, you should **only use this when standard props/state cannot fulfill your requirements**.
-For example, calculating the width/height of a DOM element, or focusing on a specific `<input>`.
+For example, calculating the width/height of a DOM node, or focusing on a specific `<input>`.

 ### Component Instances